h67ma/random/README.md

 # Why?
 Videos on Youtube get deleted, unlisted, and blocked.
 That's bad in itself, but the other problem is that if you saved the video in a playlist, it will just display *\[Deleted video\]* or something like this instead of title.
 No channel name.
 No thumbnail.
 Not even video length.
 You can only guess what was that video.
 I made a little script that allows to take "snapshots" of playlists and save them on local drive.
 With that, if a video gets deleted, you can still find or at least search for it on other streaming services, or perhaps also on Youtube (reupload).

+Why not just save whole pages straight from Youtube?
+It's much slower and space inefficient, as you have to download everything, including scripts.
+Also the thumbnails are small.

 Note: this works only with old Youtube UI.
 Enable it by adding *disable_polymer=true* param to Youtube url, or by installing a browser extension that does that automatically.

 # How to use
 * First go to https://github.com/szycikm/ytPlaylistSnapshot/blob/master/ytPlaylistSnapshot.js and copy all the code to clipboard
 * Create a new bookmark in your internet browser.
-Name it how you want, and paste the code you copied in the address field
+Name it how you want, and paste the code you copied in the address field (newlines should get removed automatically)
 * Open a playlist (NOT a video that's in a playlist, but the playlist itself)
 * If the playlist is longer than 100 videos, scroll down and press "see more" until all videos are revealed
 * Click on the bookmark you created before